TheRealRavager/git-crash-course/README.md

 - Switch to the target branch (the one you want your changes to be reflected on, e.g. master)
 - Run 'git merge *branch name*'
 - The commits from *branch name* will be added to master
+- Remember to 'git push' to push your changes to the remote repository